New feature spotlight for pharmacy workflows

 Step 03

-Metadata is served from the S3 cache whenever possible.
+Metadata is served from cache whenever possible.
 On a miss, the source integration is queried and the result is cached for future lookups.

 Step 04